nats-io/nats-streaming-server/README.md

 Creating/looking up a channel will return a `ChannelStore`, which points to two other interfaces, the `SubStore` and `MsgStore`.
 These stores handle, for a given channel, subscriptions and messages respectiverly.

-If you wish to contribute to a new store type, your implementation must implement all these interfaces.
+If you wish to contribute to a new store type, your implementation must include all these interfaces.
 For stores that allow recovery (such as file store as opposed to memory store), there are additional structures that have been defined and that a store constructor should return.
 This allows the server to reconstruct its state on startup.

-The memory and the provided file store implementations both use a common store implementation to avoid code duplication.
-You can certaintly take advantage of that.
+The memory and the provided file store implementations both use a generic store implementation to avoid code duplication.
+When writing your own store implementation, you can do the same for APIs that don't need to do more than what the generic implementation provides.
+You can check [MemStore](https://github.com/nats-io/nats-streaming-server/blob/master/stores/memstore.go) and [FileStore](https://github.com/nats-io/nats-streaming-server/blob/master/stores/filestore.go) implementations for more details.

 ## Building

-This code currently requires at least version 1.5 of Go, but we encourage the use of the latest stable release.
+Building the NATS Streaming Server from source requires at least version 1.5 of Go, but we encourage the use of the latest stable release.
 Information on installation, including pre-built binaries, is available at http://golang.org/doc/install.
 Stable branches of operating system packagers provided by your OS vendor may not be sufficient.

 Run `go version` to see the version of Go which you have installed.

+Run `go get` inside the directory to include all possible dependencies.

 Run `go build` inside the directory to build.

 Run `go test ./...` to run the unit regression tests.

-A successful build run produces no messages and creates an executable called `nats-streaming-server` in this directory.
+A successful build produces no messages and creates an executable called `nats-streaming-server` in the current directory.
 You can invoke that binary, with no options and no configuration file, to start a server with acceptable standalone defaults (no authentication, memory store).

 Run go help for more guidance, and visit http://golang.org/ for tutorials, presentations, references and more.

 ## Clients

-Two clients are initially supported by Apcera.
-We will add in the future and encourage community contribution.
+Currently, there are two NATS Streaming clients, both supported by Apcera.
+We will be adding additional supported streaming clients in the future, and encourage community-contributed clients.

 - [Go](https://github.com/nats-io/go-nats-streaming)
 - [Java](https://github.com/nats-io/java-nats-streaming)